atienosonia/dsc-phase-2-project-v2-3/README.md

 Multiple Linear Regression model - Price vs other variables

-Metrics used to achieve results were:
+Metrics used to achieve results is: R Squared

-R Squared and Absolute ERROR

 REGRESSION RESULTS: